auth0/docs/articles/connections/calling-an-external-idp-api.md

 Within the user's `identities` array, there will be an Access Token that you can extract and use to make calls to the IdP's API: `user.identities[0].access_token`.

 ::: note
-For certain Identity Providers, Auth0 will store a Refresh Token which you can use to obtain a new Access Token for the IdP.
+For certain Identity Providers, Auth0 will store a <dfn data-key="refresh-token">Refresh Token</dfn> which you can use to obtain a new Access Token for the IdP.
 This works for: BitBucket, Google (OAuth 2.0), OAuth 2.0, SharePoint, Azure AD.
 For more information, refer to [Identity Provider Access Tokens](/tokens/overview-idp-access-tokens).
 :::

 In most cases, the user will only have one identity, but if you have used the [account linking feature](/link-accounts), there may be more.